danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

     .deletingLastPathComponent()
 ```

-Also note that the name pattern above may be different for macOS.
+Also note that the name pattern above may be different for macOS, but you should then just be able to add an `#if os(macOS)` check and return another value.

-We can now define a custom bundle, which will look for the package bundle in more places than the generated `.module` bundle:
+We can now define a custom bundle that will look for the bundle in more places than `.module` does:

 ```swift
 public static let myPackage: Bundle = {